-Climbing the 51 steps to the top of temple mound A, one may say to themselves “I should to go to the gym more often.”
+Climbing the 51 steps to the top of Temple Mound A, one might think “I should to go to the gym more often.”
 But once you reach the top of flat-topped mound and wait for your heart rate to slow down, the view is worth the effort.

 Nearly everyone that accepts the challenge to climb the stairs to this platform are awed by the magnificent vista.
 Once you have made it to the top, relax and enjoy the sensations of a gentle breeze blowing while you gaze from above at a fisherman casting a line.
 Use the time to catch your breath and refill your spirit.

 Take a moment to look to the east; the same tidal creek feature you see today is one of hundreds in the area that teem with sea life and provided ample amount of fish, turtles, crustaceans, water birds and small mammals that met the needs of Florida’s first people, a clan of river-dwellers.